-Commitment to Compliance - BGIS is compliant with all applicable environmental legislation as well as other environmental requirements to which we and/or our clients subscribe have committed to adhering to.
+Commitment to Compliance - BGIS is committed to complying with all applicable environmental legislation as well as other environmental requirements to which we and/or our clients subscribe have committed to adhering to.

 Commitment to Excellence - BGIS sets objectives and targets striving for continuous improvement through process benchmarking, applying a life cycle perspective, and following a proven risk management approach.
 We monitor our progress and performance and communicate this regularly on our internal team site and annually in our Corporate Sustainability Report.
+We have a passion for innovation, which empowers our team members to try new approaches when solving challenging environmental problems.

-Commitment to our People - BGIS is committed to engaging and empowering our team members to operate in the most sustainable manner possible, and to be leaders environmental sustainability.
+Commitment to our People - BGIS is committed to engaging and empowering our team members by implementing initiatives to optimize the health, wellness, and overall well-being which enables our team members to operate in the most sustainable manner possible, and to be leaders in environmental sustainability.